A fish veterinarian explains what “Hole-in-the-Head” Disease is (and isn’t)

 When the skin lesions from LLD are examined on a cellular level with a microscope, the skin is typically very thin with no inflammation and no signs of infectious agents such as parasites.
 The fact that there is no inflammation and no signs of infectious agents is critically important to understanding LLD, because one of the most pervasive fish disease myths circulating in the aquarium hobby is that “Hole-in-the-Head” is caused by the flagellate parasite “Hexamita” (Hexamita is an outdated name; the current scientific name for this organism is Spironucleus).

 If any infectious agent like a parasite or bacterium was the underlying cause of LLD, we would expect to see signs of this when examining the tissues under a microscope.
 Even if we didn’t find the parasite itself, we should be able to see damage induced by the parasite (particularly inflammation).
 The consistent lack of finding any infectious agent or inflammation in LLD cases means that parasitic and bacterial causes for this condition are unlikely, and we should be considering other causes such as nutritional, environmental, or hereditary etiologies.
-This also means that this condition cannot be effectively treated with drugs such as metronidazole and kanamycin.
+This also means that this condition cannot be effectively treated with antibiotics such as metronidazole and kanamycin.

 An Oscar (Astronotus ocellatus) with Hole-in-the-Head Disease.